openedx/openedx-events/docs/decisions/0002-events-naming-and-versioning.rst

 major versions of this library.
 Also there will not be a need to make a major release if there is no breaking for consecutive Open edX releases.

-2. Open edX core and in particular edx-platform must emit the signals meant for public consumption as they are written in this library, changes in edx-platform that require changes in the public signal will require a backwards compatible addition to this library or an altogether new signal with support for the old signal until deprecated and removed.
+2. The Open edX platform must emit the signals meant for public consumption as they are written in this library, changes in the platform that require changes in the public signal will require a backwards compatible addition to this library or an altogether new signal with support for the old signal until deprecated and removed.